reactjs/ko.react.dev/content/docs/hooks-faq.md

 In more complex cases (such as if one state depends on another state), try moving the state update logic outside the effect with the [`useReducer` Hook](/docs/hooks-reference.html#usereducer).
 [This article](https://adamrackis.dev/state-and-use-reducer/) offers an example of how you can do this. **The identity of the `dispatch` function from `useReducer` is always stable** — even if the reducer function is declared inside the component and reads its props.

 As a last resort, if you want something like `this` in a class, you can [use a ref](/docs/hooks-faq.html#is-there-something-like-instance-variables) to hold a mutable variable.
 Then you can write and read to it.
-For example:
+For example.

 ```js{2-6,10-11,16}
 function Example(props) {